 HEP operates in partnership with other community organizations throughout the state of North Carolina.

 The BioNetwork Capstone Center provides affordable, high-quality, hands-on training in biotechnology, biomanufacturing and biopharmaceutical/pharmaceutical operations in a simulated industrial (cGMP) environment.
-The BioNetwork Capstone Center is situated in the Golden LEAF Biomanufacturing Training and Education Center (BTEC) on North Carolina State University's Centennial Campus.
+The BioNetwork Capstone Center is in the Golden LEAF Biomanufacturing Training and Education Center on North Carolina State University's Centennial Campus.
 It provides a training environment that mirrors a biomanufacturing plant facility with state-of-the-art classrooms, industrial-grade equipment laboratories and a certified cleanroom suite.

 The BioNetwork Capstone Center serves: